tessercat/daoistic-book/notes/genius.md

 don't take offense.

 A cautious optimism
-that we're in it together,
+that walking the middle way
-that walking the middle way is what it means to be enlightened and what it takes to create anything that lasts.
+is what it means to be enlightened and what it takes to create anything that lasts.

-That you can be selfless without losing yourself, and that a meaningful life isn't built by looking out for yourself, but by being kind and considering others.
+That you can be selfless without losing yourself, and that a long and healthy life isn't built by looking out for number one, but by being kind and considering others.